Livestock News

 The larvae mature in five to seven days, dropping to the ground to pupate into adult flies.
 Female flies live two to three weeks but mate only once in their lifetime.
 In endemic areas, animals must be inspected every few days to detect early infestations.

-By the late 1930s, significant progress had been made toward addressing the screwworm problem.
-Researchers had identified the screwworm as a distinct species that depended on live hosts for survival.
-This understanding was pivotal in devising targeted control strategies.
+By the late 1930s, significant progress had been made in controlling the screwworm problem.
+Researchers had established the screwworm as a particular species needing live hosts in order to live.
+This understanding was instrumental in developing specific control strategies.

-Thrasher, who worked extensively in New Mexico, Texas, and Nevada during the 1970s, recalls the severity of the problem.
+Thrasher, who operated in the 1970s throughout New Mexico, Texas, and Nevada, recalls the severity of the problem.

 “In 1978 alone, Texas reported 90,000 cases of screwworm infestations,” he explained.
 “Arizona had fewer cases, but the impact was still significant.”
 Ranchers and veterinarians faced an uphill battle, often losing livestock despite their best efforts to control the infestations.